ibm-cloud-docs/watsonxdata/wxd_ranger.md

 ## Limitations
 {: #ranger_4}

-* For the Apache Iceberg catalog that does not have policy that is defined for snapshot views related to tables in Ranger, an error occurs.
-Manually define policies in the Apache Ranger to eliminate the error.
+* In Apache Iceberg catalog, an error occurs if a policy is not defined for the snapshots views related to the tables in Ranger.
+You must manually define policies in Apache Ranger to eliminate the error.
-* The Ranger integration is only supported in the Presto (Java) engine.
+* The Ranger integration is supported only for the Presto (Java) engine.
-* watsonx.data supports access control for Apache Ranger integration.
+* watsonx.data supports only access control feature for Apache Ranger integration in 2.0.0 release.